 For those willing to haul their gear and everything else needed in backpacks, free backcountry permits (required) are available at the park's visitor center.
 You can pitch your tent anywhere in the 30-square-foot dunefield that lies outside the day-use area.
 You'll have a minimum hike of 1.5 miles over the dunes, but will experience a unique overnight setting.

 Backpacking (with a permit) is also available amid the foothills and mountains along the Sand Ramp Trail within the park, where the dunes give way to the mountains.

-There are also several private and public campgrounds within an hour's drive of the park, including those at San Luis State Park, with facilities that range from primitive to luxurious (for camping!).
+There are also several private and public campgrounds within an hour's drive of the park, including those at San Luis Wildlife Area, with facilities that range from primitive to luxurious (for camping!).

 Choose your own calf-burning path up the dunes, particularly at dusk when the light gives them a rich gold color and shadows snake across their wind-sculpted ridges.
 Dig your toes into the sand or feel it run through your fingers, and you'll realize their true enormity.

 Photo: Courtesy of Great Sand Dunes National Park and Preserve.